hinsoned/Active_Recall_Pro/README.md

 - GitHub Desktop: https://www.youtube.com/watch?v=8Dd7KRpKeaE

 - __name__ :This is a special built-in variable that represents the name of the current module.
 When a module is run directly, __name__ is set to '__main__'.
 When the module is imported, __name__ is set to the module's name.
 By passing __name__ to Flask, you tell Flask that the root path of the application is the directory containing app.py.
 This way, Flask knows to look for templates in the templates directory and static files in the static directory.

+- login_user(user, remember=True) : The remember parameter, when set to True, uses a secure cookie to remember the user after the session ends.
+This allows the user to stay logged in even after closing the browser.

+- python decorators: Decorators ( or the @ symbol fllowed by text) can be used on functions, classes, or methods.
+It is a function that accepts a function and returns a function.
+Functions in python can be nested in python, think of a decorator as a function in to which the function, classe, or method it is above is passed in to. https://www.youtube.com/watch?v=WpF6azYAxYg https://www.youtube.com/watch?v=BE-L7xu8pO4

+- LoginManager: The LoginManager keeps track of the logged-in user during a session.
+It provides a way to "remember" the user between requests and handle login/logout functionality. login_manager.init_app(app) links the LoginManager instance to the Flask app, enabling its functionality within the application.
+This will automatically add a "Please log in to access this page" flash message.ß

 ## Environment Notes